: (James Horner) Reportedly delayed for

 faded without much hype.
 Famed Hong Kong director John Woo proved with

-this film that he is indeed skilled with graphic depictions of violence,
+this film that he remained skilled with graphic depictions of violence,

-but his talents in the heavier dramatic genres are severely lacking.
-The
+but his talents in the heavier dramatic genres were severely lacking.

-long delay in post-production unfortunately didn't yield a reworking of
+The long delay in post-production unfortunately didn't yield a reworking

-the script to shift the pieces of the film into a more coherent whole,
+of the script to shift the pieces of the film into a more coherent

-leaving it instead as a story with little audience engagement or depth
+whole, leaving it instead as a story with little audience engagement or

 Navajo American Indians as a source of military encoding through their